yiisoft/data/README.md

 - The total number of pages is available
 - Can get to specific page
 - Data can be unordered
+- The limit set in the data reader is taken into account

 Disadvantages: